 Many parents worry that telling children about the check-up before coming to Our Kids will cause them to become upset and worried.
 However, it is important that children have accurate information about their visit so they will know what to expect, can prepare themselves and have time to ask questions and express their feelings.
 Children are often less worried and more cooperative with medical procedures when they have been prepared in advance for what they will experience.

 - Explain to your child that they will be coming to Our Kids for a check-up.

-- Children should be told that they will talk with a person who will ask questions about their body and their health and that a nurse or doctor will look at their body, including their private parts, to make sure they are healthy.
+- Children should be told that they will talk with a person who will ask questions about their body and their health and that a nurse will look at their body, including their private parts, to make sure they are healthy.

 - Encourage them to bring along a stuffed animal, blanket or other comforting object if it will help them feel more at ease.

 If your child has received a genital or rectal exam in the past, medical reports or information about those exams would be useful to us.
 We will also need your child’s social security number.
 In Tennessee, there is no charge for medical exams associated with alleged sexual assault or abuse.

 Many parents find it helpful to bring an adult friend or relative.
 These individuals can provide support as well as keep children company while parents talk privately with our professional staff.

 2-3 hours.
 Your appointment will include the medical evaluation, which includes your child’s check-up, and time to talk with you before and after the exam.